Beyond the Numbers: Teaching the Importance of Accounting in Business Decisions

-Executive in Residence, Alissa Choi, MBA, CPA, leads the integration of current practice into undergraduate and graduate accounting courses, providing students with experiential learning opportunities that not only enhance practical skills, but also develop critical thinking and communication capabilities.
+At John Carroll University, Executive-in-Residence, Alissa Choi, MBA, CPA, leads the integration of current practice within undergraduate and graduate accounting courses.
+Choi provides students with experiential learning opportunities that enhance practical skills, and develop critical thinking and communication capabilities.

-“It is important for students to consider alternatives, practice professional judgement, and substantiate their conclusions,” says Choi.
-“In a following class meeting, each group is provided an opportunity to participate with an experienced practitioner.”
+“It is important for students to consider alternatives, practice professional judgment, and substantiate their conclusions,” says Choi.

 “I smiled when a student asked if their scenario was ever seen in the real world,” said Amanda Davis, Manager, Technical Accounting Consulting, RSM, “I responded with ‘every job I work on.’
 I think the project did a great job of bringing together the classroom work and the application of skills in the workplace.”